 “With as high as a 50 percent chance of a dangerous air bag inflator rupture in a crash, these vehicles are unsafe and need to be repaired immediately,” said U.S. Transportation Secretary Anthony Foxx.
 “Folks should not drive these vehicles unless they are going straight to a dealer to have them repaired immediately, free of charge.”

-It’s important to note: the vehicles in question have already been recalled between 2008 and 2011.
-According to NHTSA’s data, however, only 70% received repairs.
+According to NHTSA’s data, however, only 70% have received repairs.
 That leaves 313,000 vehicles that need critical repairs immediately.
 If you own one these cars:

 - Visit SaferCar.gov to check whether their vehicle has any outstanding safety recalls.